 1. Score a bargain in the sales

 Airlines tend to run flight sales throughout the year, so this is the best time to score cheap Business Class flights.
 British Airways run some great flight sales, if you can hold off your booking to wait for the sales, you can find some cracking bargains.
 Other times of the year that are particularly popular for sales include Black Friday and Boxing Day.
 Worried you’ll miss it?
-If you want to be the first to know about flight sales, you can sign up to the SkyClub mailing list to be the first to know about British Airways sales, or follow your favourite airlines on social media.
+If you want to be the first to know about flight sales, you can sign up to the SkyClub mailing list to be the first to know about Business Class Flight sales.

 2. Use a specialist Business Class agent

 In order to fill up the First and Business Class cabins airlines will often discount their fares, but they don’t want these advertised online as it might upset full paying customers.
 Therefore they work with a handful of specialist preferred partners, like SkyClub.
-We have contracts with the airlines that allow us to provide discounted fares direct to you – all you need to do is call us up or submit an inquiry through our web form.
+We have contracts with the airlines that allow us to provide discounted fares direct to you – all you need to do is call us or submit an enquiry through our web form.
 These fares are typically cheaper than those you’ll see with online search engines like Skyscanner.
+We offer a bespoke service that cannot be found online.

 Business travellers tend to fly during the week, with Tuesday being the most popular day to fly, so you might find cheaper fares on the weekends.
 If you can be flexible with your dates and avoid busy holiday periods, then you’ll have more luck with finding a cheaper Business Class fare.